Early Childhood Education

 • Applying health, safety and child protection procedures

-How Long Is a Early Childhood Education Apprenticeship?
+How Long Is a Early Childhood Education Traineeship?

-An early childhood education apprenticeship typically takes around 12 to 18 months to complete.
+An early childhood education traineeship typically takes around 12 to 18 months to complete.

 The duration may vary depending on prior experience, training arrangements and competency progression.